piyushagarwal08/JU-Notes/DBMS.md

 ```
 * Processed after every part of query except ```ORDER BY```
     1. Uses information in result set rather than database
-* Available in PostgreSQL, Oracle, MySQL, SQL Server.. but not SQLite
+* Available in PostgreSQL, Oracle   , MySQL, SQL Server.. but not SQLite
 ```sql
 -- PARTITION BY
 /*